 Early Voting Dates: None

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Oct.
-7th.
-Then, when you complete your absentee ballot, it must be mailed in time to be received by your town clerk on election day.
-We recommend mailing at least 10 days prior to election day from an out-of-state location, or 5 days prior to the election from an in-state location.
+To vote absentee-by-mail, first you’ll need to apply for an absentee ballot no later than Aug.
+10th.
+Then, when you complete your absentee ballot, it must be mailed in time to be received by your town clerk on Election Day.
+We recommend mailing at least 10 days prior to Election Day from an out-of-state location, or 5 days prior to the election from an in-state location.

-You'll need to give an excuse to vote by absentee ballot.
+The vote-by-mail application period opens Jan.
+1st.
+You must submit a request for each election.
+You’ll need to give an excuse to vote via absentee ballot.
 Info here on what qualifies.

-If you are applying for an absentee ballot within 6 days of the election, this is considered and emergency absentee ballot.
+If you are applying for an absentee ballot within 6 days of the election, this is considered an emergency absentee ballot.
 There are additional requirements for your excuse.
 Info here on what qualifies.